-7.2 Continual Professional Development of the Board of Management
+8.2 Continual Professional Development of the Board of Management

 Continual appropriate training of the BoM is undertaken to support and enhance their engagement of Equality and Diversity from a Governance aspect.
-Each Board member is asked on an annual basis to update their training if Equality, Diversity, and Inclusion, improving self-awareness.
-In session 2022-23, Board members were also asked to undertake on-line training on Equality and Diversity Unconscious Bias Training.
+Each Board member is asked on an annual basis to update their training on Equality, Diversity, and Inclusion, improving self-awareness.
+Board members are also asked to undertake on-line training on Equality and Diversity Unconscious Bias.
 This is especially important where Board members are involved within the recruitment and selection of Board members and senior staff of the college.

-7.3 Equality and Diversity Mainstreaming Working Group
+8.3 Equality and Diversity Mainstreaming Working Group

-This group is still in its infancy and as such, there has been no formal meetings set.
-This is something now being included within the college quality calendar meetings set into the college session timetable of meetings for session 2022-23.
-This group is chaired by the Equality and Diversity Practitioner and supported by senior leadership and Board members.
+This group is still in its infancy of discussion and as such, there has been no formal meetings set.
+This is something now being included within the college quality calendar meetings set into the college session timetable of meetings for session 2025-26.
+This group will be chaired by the Equality and Diversity Practitioner and supported by senior leadership and Board members.

-7.4 Gender Balance of the Board of Management
+8.4 Gender Balance of the Board of Management